nikolaeu/numi/Readme.md

 [Numi](http://numi.io) is a handy calculator app for macOS.
 It allows to describe tasks the natural way and instantly get an accurate answer.
 For example, `$20 in euro - 5% discount` or `today + 2 weeks`.

 You can use JavaScript extensions to add global variables, custom units or functions.
-Right now only limited set of API is available via JavaScript, but the plan is to open as mach API as possible.
+Right now only limited set of API is available via JavaScript, but the plan is to open as much API as possible.

 ## Table of Contents